Elexy101/Aleo-Voice-Mail/README.md

 - <b>Proof of Communication:</b> Since the message and user hashes are stored on the blockchain, this system can act as proof of communication between two users without revealing the actual content.

 ## UPDATE: INTEGRATION OF ALEO NAME SERVICE:
 The project now supports aleo name service(.ans).
-Each user have to register aleo name service as its primary name to use the application without need of aleo address. we hope this will foster the communication between users
+Each user have to register aleo name service as its primary name to use the application without need of aleo address. we hope this will foster the communication between users.

+As developing the application, we use the `leo add aleo_name_service_registry_v4.aleo` to add the aleo name service contract dependencies into our project to fetch data from aleo name service contract

 ## LEO COMMAND
 - STEP 1: Go to the file folder
+- STEP 2: type this command `leo add aleo_name_service_registry_v4.aleo`

 - STEP 2:type this command `leo run send_voice aleo1az8p9vlllyqwtj0c2g9svkd0e5v0p3zzdflwwrpa7kpe8xrfxgfqqpru7m aleo1f5enhpxfz3l3pqyh8k9d5xkqu0njv27xp5sv4nedarrk3nrgnuzqm3pp9h 2410337194949654760603884559220116331158426312068391926144246629395435935799field 123456789u128 123456u128 --network testnet` to run the transition function (`send_voice`) which has `4` inputs representing the `owner`, `receiver`, `message`, `date` respectively.